 |Brigham and Women’s Hospital, Boston MA||2001||Brigham and Women's Hospital/Kraft Minority Faculty Development Award|

-Dr. Albert is an elected member of the American Society of Clinical Investigation (ASCI).
-Dr. Albert is currently the 60th President of the Association of University Cardiologists (AUC).
-She is an Associate Editor at Atherosclerosis, Thrombosis & Vascular Biology (ATVB), serves on the Editorial Board of Circulation, where she also serves as a Guest Editor and is a Section Editor for Current Cardiovascular Risk Reports.
+Dr. Albert is currently the 60th President of the Association of University Cardiologists.
+She is also an elected member of the National Academy of Medicine and the American Society of Clinical Investigation (ASCI).
+She is an Associate Editor at Atherosclerosis, Thrombosis & Vascular Biology (ATVB), serves on the Editorial Board of Circulation, where she serves as a Section Editor for their Disparities issue; she is also a Section Editor for Current Cardiovascular Risk Reports.

-Albert currently serves as a member of the NHLBI Board of External Experts (BEE), 2019 ACC/AHA Cardiovascular Prevention Guidelines committee and as a standing committee member of NIH study section - Mechanisms, Emotion, Sleep & Health (MESH).
+Albert currently serves as a member of the federal Advisory Committee to the Director of the Centers for Disease Control and Prevention (ACD), NHLBI Board of External Experts (BEE), 2019 ACC/AHA Cardiovascular Prevention Guidelines committee and was as a standing committee member of NIH study section - Mechanisms, Emotion, Sleep & Health (MESH).
 She also served as a member of the National Academy of Sciences Committee on Qualification of Biomarkers and Surrogate Endpoints in Chronic Disease.